inBeat/inbeat-website/content/_index.md

   Find qualified influencers that meet your standards on Instagram and TikTok.
   Use our influencer database to step up your influencer marketing.
 hero:
-  title: Find TikTok & Instagram influencers
+  title: TikTok & Instagram<br>Influencer Database
   subtitle: >-
     A search engine to find Micro-Nano influencers in seconds
   cta: